knuckleswtf/scribe-docs/laravel/50-hooks.md

 :::

 ## `bootstrap()`
-`bootstrap()` allows you to run some code before the generate command being executed.
-You can use this to update service container bindings, inspect the command instance properties or whatever you wish,
+`bootstrap()` allows you to run some code when the generate command is starting up.
+You can use this to update service container bindings, inspect the command instance properties or whatever you wish.

 The callback you provide will be passed an instance of the `GenerateDocumentation` command.